ildar-shaimordanov/kubecli/README.md

     kubecli tail SELECTOR ... | grep GREP-OPTIONS kubectl logs SELECTOR ... | grep GREP-OPTIONS

-It's syntactic sugar for the previous command.
+It's syntactic sugar combining `kubecli tail` and `grep`.
 More frequently we need to filter some particular lines in logs.
-For more complex cases use `kubecli tail` in combination with alternative grep-like tools.
+For more complex cases use `kubecli tail` with alternative grep-like tools or specify the `KUBECLI_GREP` variable.

 **Note**: the `--` parameter in the first command is mandatory because it separates arguments for `kubectl` and `grep`, respectively.

 # ENVIRONMENT

 These variables are used by `kubecli`.
 If one of them is declared and is not empty, it is used according to the explanations below.

+## `KUBECLI_GREP`

+Enables an alternative command for filtering log lines.
+If not specified, `grep` is used.

 ## `KUBECLI_NS`